-The key to having a good hook throw is all in how you release your bowling ball.
-Since the release is the first step in a good hook throw it just makes sense to start there with your adjustments in an attempt to get a reduced hook throw.
+The key to having a good hook throw is how the bowling balls are released.
+Since the release is the first step in a good hook throw, it makes sense to start there with your adjustments to get a reduced hook throw.

-To adjust your release for a dry lane you want to produce less of a hook.
-In order to do this you need to carry the ball through but impart a smaller rotation on it with your fingers.
+You want to produce less of a hook to adjust your release for a dry lane.
+It would be best to carry the ball through but impart a minor rotation on it with your fingers.

-Start in your regular approach, making sure your ball is set up for a hook throw.
-As you approach your throw there are two things for you to try, less rotation from the fingers and a slightly titled wrist to give you fewer revs (revolutions) without losing power.
+Start in your traditional approach, making sure your bowling ball is set up for a hooked throw.
+You can try two things as you approach your throw: less rotation from the fingers and a slightly titled wrist to give you fewer revs (revolutions) without losing power.

-As you are preparing to release your ball into its throw tilt your wrist, which remains behind the ball, at a slight backward angle.
-This causes a longer skid motion as the ball moves down the lane, something that works well on drier lanes that cause early breaks.
+As you are preparing to release your bowling ball into its throw, tilt your wrist, which remains behind the ball, at a slight backward angle.
+Tilting your wrist causes a more extended skid motion as the ball moves down the lane, which works well on drier lanes that cause early breaks.

-During this time as you are tilting your wrist, you are also working on making sure your fingers are only giving your ball a slight rotation.
-You do not want a lot of finger rotation on a dry lane since this will cause your ball to hook early on the dry conditions.
+During this time, as you are tilting your wrist, you are also working on making sure your fingers only give your ball a slight rotation.
+You do not want a lot of finger rotation on a dry lane since this will cause your ball to hook early in the dry conditions.

-Now that you’ve done your warm-up throws and you see how your ball is reacting to the lane it is time to make some lane alignment adjustments.
+Now that you’ve done your warm-up throws and see how your ball reacts to the lane, it is time to make some lane alignment adjustments.

-Based on how your ball reacted you can change the position of your feet during your approach and your target mark on the lane to help give your ball more of an angle to compensate for the dry conditions.
+Based on how the bowling balls react, you can change the position of your feet during your approach and your target mark on the lane to help give your ball more of an angle to compensate for the dry conditions.

-What is important to remember here is that adjustments should be done in the same direction, so if you move to the left a few boards you should try to move your target mark to the left an equal distance to adjust for the movement.
+It is important to remember that you should make adjustments in the same direction, so if you move to the left a few boards, you should try to move your target mark to the left at an equal distance to adjust for the movement.

-If you are looking to reduce a hook on a dry lane sometimes the only thing you need to do is switch up your bowling ball.
-Bowling balls come in many different forms, styles, and sizes and each ball reacts in a unique way.
+If you are looking to reduce a hook on a dry lane, sometimes the only thing you need to do is switch up your bowling ball.
+Bowling balls come in many different forms, styles, and sizes, and each bowling ball reacts uniquely.

-If you are struggling with a hook throw on a dry lane it might help to switch to a ball that is specifically designed for dry lane conditions.
+If you are struggling with a hooked thrown on a dry lane, it might help to switch to a specifically designed dry lane bowling ball.

 Change Your Ball’s Speed

-Another method you can try is adding more force to your backswing, forward motion and release.
-By putting more power behind your throw you are increasing your balls speed and thus shortening the time it spends on the lane.
+Another method you can try is adding more force to your backswing, forward motion, and release.
+By putting more power behind your backswing, you increase your ball’s speed and thus shortening the time it spends on the lane.

-By doing this your ball has less time to hook incorrectly and can fall into the correct position when it begins its break towards the pocket.
-Be careful with this method though, since an increase in power usually means less control.
+By doing this, your ball has less time to hook incorrectly and can fall into the correct position when it begins its break towards the pocket.
+Be careful with this method, though, since increased power usually means less control.

-Both are perfectly viable options for you, it all depends on your needs and your style!
+Both are perfectly viable options for you; it all depends on your needs and style!

 What Causes Bowling Lanes to Become Dry?

 There are a couple of reasons that a bowling lane may become dry.
-One reason is simply that it gets used a lot.
-If you come late in the day, the alley hasn’t run a machine in a few days or you come after a league or open bowl the oil on a lane could be spread thin and turned dry.
+One reason is simple; the lane gets used a lot.
+If you come late in the day, the bowling alley hasn’t run a machine in a few days, or you come after a league or open bowl, the oil on a lane could be spread thin and turned dry.

-It is important to remain flexible and do your adjustments before you begin your series in order to ensure a better score on the lane you have been given.
+It is essential to remain flexible and make adjustments before you begin your series to ensure a better score on the lane you have been given.

-While dry lanes may be a struggle for some it is important to remember that the challenge is part of the fun!
+While dry lanes may be a struggle for some, it is essential to remember that the challenge is part of the fun!

-Through hard work, practice, and learning how to read the lane you can be well on your way to breezing through dry lanes with relatively no problems.
-All it takes is an open mind and some flexibility into your style and you will be rolling strikes on dry lanes in no time!
+Through hard work, practice, and learning how to read the lane, you can be well on your way to choosing the right bowling ball and breezing through dry lane issues with relatively no problems.
+All it takes is an open mind and some flexibility in your style, and you will be rolling strikes on dry lanes in no time!